weknowtraining/flipflop/README.md

 * an improved dashboard
 * thread safety
 * better database performance due to per-request caching, enabled by default
-* more strategies (Redis, query strings, sessions, custom code)
+* more strategies (Sequel, Redis, query strings, sessions, custom code)
 * more strategy options (cookie options, strategy names and descriptions, custom database models)
 * the ability to use the same strategy twice, with different options
 * configuration in a fixed location (`config/features.rb`) that is usable even if you don't use the database strategy